gitter-badger/luda/site/html/_patterns/form-icon.md

 ---
 title: Form Icon
-description: Icons can be wrapped in form elements.
+description: Icons can be wrapped in the left or right of form elements.
 ---

 ## Icon in the Left
-Add the class `.fm-ico-left` to nest an icon in the left.
+To add an icon in the left of a form element, add the `.fm-ico-left` class to the `.fm` container, then wrap an icon element inside.

 {% capture left %}
 <div class="fm fm-text fm-ico-left fm-small">